jdevfullstack-tutorials/blinking-led-arduino/README.md

 For high-powered servers, it's more than that.
-For advanced programmers, this is very critical: it can be used for multitasking, say, that 1 second delay can be used by to do other tasks within the main program.
+For advanced programmers, this is very critical: it can be used for multitasking, say, that 1 second delay can be used to do other tasks within the main program.

 Now, talking about the initial code above,